 We replaced the desk area with counter height lower cabinets with drawers and added a butcher block top for a little warmth.

 A built in range hood cabinet brings elegance and sophistication to the space.
 I’m a huge fan of hood cabinets!
 After looking at many, many slabs of granite and marble, we both agreed that marble was the way to go.
 Her neighbor, Matt Horton of the Level Craftsman, was her contractor and is so extremely thorough and careful with his work.
 I highly recommend him in you’re in northern Gwinnett!
 He discouraged my mom from choosing marble, though, as most contractors would because it is a weaker and more porous stone than granite.
-But just like I did with my countertops, my mom did her research and after much consideration chose to move forward with a honed marble.
+But just like I did with my countertops, my mom did her research and after much consideration chose to move forward with a quartz countertop.
 Definitely a good decision in my opinion!

 The new cabinet color tones down the floors drastically and makes them look beautiful, not clashing.
 If you are Looking for flooring experts on the Central Coast, Australia?
 You can rely on Derry’s Flooring Warehouse for all your flooring needs.

 Most of the cabinets are the original cabinets, but the doors are all new.
 The new doors are extra tall so when you open them you see the top smaller cabinets that previously had their own door.
 The only new cabinets are the ones to the right of the cooktop (uppers and lowers), the refrigerator surround, and the bottoms underneath the glass front cabinets.